 Alatise et al. 2025 - metals in edible fruit nuts from Nigerian markets

 Alatise, Aluko, and Okoye measured natural radionuclides and heavy metals in six edible fruit-nut categories from Lagos and Ogun State markets.
-The source is routeable to nuts and seeds because it reports market-sourced edible nut matrices and includes Pb, Cd, Cr, Ni, As, and Hg in the analytical scope.
-The abstract emphasizes that Ni and Cr were the relatively higher metal findings while still within the authors’ acceptable-limit comparison.
+The source is routeable to nuts and seeds because it reports market-sourced edible nut matrices and includes Pb, Cd, Cr, Ni, Co, Cu, Zn, As, and Hg in the analytical scope.
+The authors report Ni and Cr as the metals with the most cross-sample variation, with the highest concentrations in tiger nuts and kola nuts; they conclude that observed levels do not pose a significant health risk at the consumption levels considered.

 Key numbers

-- Matrices were peanuts, cashew nuts, walnuts, date nuts, tiger nuts, and kola nuts sourced from major Lagos and Ogun State markets.
+- Matrices were peanuts (PN), cashew nuts (CN), walnuts (WN), date nuts (DN), tiger nuts (TN), and kola nuts (KN) sourced from major Lagos and Ogun State markets.
+One composite per nut type; n = 6 nut types.

-- Heavy-metal analytes were Pb, Cd, Cr, Ni, Co, Cu, Zn, As, and Hg by atomic absorption spectrometry.
+- Heavy-metal analytes were Pb, Cd, Cr, Ni, Co, Cu, Zn, As, and Hg by flame atomic absorption spectrometry; values are reported in mg/kg on a dry-weight basis (samples sun-dried to constant weight, then pulverized, then microwave-digested).

 Methods (brief)